mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/cloudtrail.md

     - Anomalies appear in the CloudTrail console
     - Event is sent to Amazon S3
     - An EventBridge event is generated (for automation needs)

+## CloudTrail Events Retention

+- Events are stored for 90 days in CloudTrail
+- To keep events beyond this period, log them to S3 and use Athena